This is a named option within the Mechanical Engineering M.S.

 |Language Requirements||No language requirements.|

-A minimum of 24 formal course credits are required (minimum of 15 credits in Mechanical Engineering taken at UW-Madison), one of these courses must be numbered 700 or higher.
+A minimum of 24 formal course credits are required (minimum of 15 credits in Mechanical Engineering taken at UW-Madison), at least 3 of these credits must be numbered 700 or higher.

 |A minimum of 12 credits (4 courses) must be taken from the courses listed:|